bluegenes/2022-paper-protein-kmers/manuscript.md

 While protein matching increases the sensitivity by matching across synonymous substitutions in the DNA sequence, classification LCA approaches often suffer from sensitivity/specificity trade-offs.
 Here, the use of `sourmash gather` minimum set cover approach assigns each protein k-mer to its most likely/parsimonious match based on presence of other proteome k-mers present in the query genome/metagenome.

+We expect classification at the amino acid level to be most useful for organisms not well represented in reference databases.
+In these cases, the increased sensitivity of k~aa~mers can find any available similarity in the database.
+While this similarity may not be sufficient to provide a species or even genus-level annotation, even higher-level taxonomic information can be useful when attempting to understand and classify novel metagenomic samples.

 <!---
+We expect classification at the amino acid level to be most useful for species with few representatives in published databases.
 **distinguishing features this vs kaiju:** min-set-cov - low false pos fracminhash - faster, smaller databases (though might need to increase scaled value)